pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - **0015A-SecureFirewall-BlockObservable-Setup**
 - **0015B-SecureFirewall-BlockObservable**

-The next step is to import these two workflows into your SecureX tenant.
+The next step for us is to import these two workflows into your SecureX tenant.

+**Notice**
-**Notice** If you work on your own SecureX tenant, and you already created your SecureX feeds, and you already use the **0015B-SecureFirewall-BlockObservable** workflow... then skip this part above a go directly to the **Use the 0015B-SecureFirewall-BlockObservable* workflow** step bellow.
+- If you work on your own XDR/SecureX tenant, and you already created your blocking feeds ( you already use the **0015B-SecureFirewall-BlockObservable** workflow ) then skip this part above a go directly to the **Use the 0015B-SecureFirewall-BlockObservable* workflow** step bellow.

 Before doing these imports and specifically if you use the DCLOUD lab, the next step is to do some clean up.